 Abstracting away complexity

-While abstraction is a core tenet of computer science, it’s often found that engineering-led products fail to deliver compelling, usable interfaces due to a lack of abstraction.
+While abstraction is a core tenet of computer science, rules-based and engineering-led products and services often fail to deliver compelling, usable interfaces due to a lack of abstraction.

-Here’s how you can identify a lack of abstraction which limits the value of a product:
+Here’s how you can identify a lack of abstraction which limits the value of a product or service:

-- business requirements are front and center, with complicated interaction models and language in place to prevent behaviour, instead of designing a simple, intuitive interface that serves user needs, while also adhering to business rules
+- organizational requirements are front and center, with complicated user workflows and language in place to prevent behaviour.

-- users are asked to do all the work, instead of the system providing increasing value with every click, whether that may be by providing intelligent recommendations, helping organize information, or other automated methods.
+- users are asked to do all the work, instead of the product or service providing increasing value with every interaction or engagement. e.g. providing intelligent recommendations, helping organize information, or other automations or valuable outcomes.

-- navigation models are inherently unintuitive to users as they have to learn industry terminology or work through internal processes and flows instead of using familiar terms and following the natural behavioural models of your core users.
+- navigation models are unintuitive to users as they have to learn industry terminology or organizational processes instead of using familiar terms and supporting common, everyday behaviours.

 The more complex your system, the simpler your interface needs to be.

-Users aren’t concerned about the complexity of your system, but how a simple, intuitive interface can allow rewarding interaction with the system.
+The bottom line is: users aren’t interested in muddling through the complexity of your systems, but how a simple, intuitive interface can allow rewarding interaction and outcomes for them.

-While designing an interface, it is important to find the balance between the complexity of the organization, rules, and data, and providing a compelling experience for your user.
-An interface that does not put user needs first is one that will suffer low adoption and poor ongoing engagement.
+It is crucial to therefore find the balance between the complexity of the organization, rules, and data, and providing a compelling experience for your users.

-The challenge is this: in most cases, there is always an alternative to your interface.
-Whether it’s taking up costly time at your call centre, requiring hands-on support, or, worse still, switching altogether to a competitor, the cost of a poorly executed interface is both measurable and profound.
+The challenge: in most cases, there is always an alternative to your interface.
+Whether it’s taking up costly time at your call centre, requiring hands-on support, or, worse still, switching altogether to a competitor.
+The cost of a poorly executed interface is both measurable and profound.

-Succeed by making the interface a rewarding alternative for users
+Succeed by making your product or service a rewarding alternative for users

-Users have a variety of ways of solving the problem you’ve designed your organization, system, and interface around.
+- Users have a variety of ways of solving the problem you’ve designed your organization and product around.
 If your way isn’t a better way, you’ll lose them.

-There are existing processes users follow, whether digital or offline, with or without your organization, including through competition or their own personal methods.
-Your job in designing an interface is to provide increasing value for your user over these alternatives.
-If not, you limit the incentive to try and then continue to use your digital product.
+- Users will work to follow the processes they’re familiar with or without your organization, including through competitors or their own methods.
+Your job in designing a product or service is to provide higher value for your user over any other alternative method of solving their problem.
+If not, you limit the incentive to try and continue to use your product or service.

-Remember, the familiar is always easier.
-Your interface needs to be more efficient, enjoyable, or informative than any current user process, or you end up wasting your investment in digital by suffering low adoption.
+- Remember, the familiar is always easier.
+Your way needs to be more efficient, enjoyable, or informative than any current user process, or you end up wasting your investment in providing a product or service.